 Even small changes to light intensity, direction and color can have a large impact on image quality.

-For more information on lighting, within your software, selectHelp, and search by the keyword of LIGHT.
+For more information on lighting, selectHelpwithin your software, and search by the keyword of LIGHT or RENDERING TIPS.

 Material Textures Textures are graphic files that represent irregular surfaces of objects such as carpet, bricks, tile, and wood in 3D views.
 Textures are assigned to materials which in turn are assigned to objects.